cyberail/scroll_velocity_notifier/README.md

 ## 🔌 StreamController Integration

-`ScrollVelocityProvider` can optionally emit scroll velocity updates into a user-provided `StreamController`.
+`ScrollVelocityNotifier` can optionally emit scroll velocity updates into a user-provided `StreamController`.

 This allows scroll velocity data to be consumed outside the widget tree,